Blazebit/blaze-persistence/README.md

 1. Build the whole thing with `mvn clean install` once to have the checkstyle-rules jar in your M2 repository
 2. Install the CheckStyle-IDEA Plugin
-3. After a restart, go to Settings > Other Settings > Checkstyle
+3. After a restart, go to Settings > Other Settings > Checkstyle and configure version `9.3.0`
 4. Add a _Third party check_ that points to the _checkstyle-rules.jar_ of your M2 repository
 5. Add a configuration file named *Blaze-Persistence Checkstyle rules* pointing to `checkstyle-rules/src/main/resources/blaze-persistence/checkstyle-config.xml`
-6. Use `target/checkstyle.cache` for the property `checkstyle.cache.file`

 Now you should be able to select *Blaze-Persistence Checkstyle rules* in the dropdown of the CheckStyle window. + Click on *Check project* and checkstyle will run once for the whole project, then it should do some work incrementally.